ntoulmike/SAS-Business-Analytics-Report/README.md

-# SAS-Business-Analytics-Report
+## SAS-Business-Analytics-Report
-A data analysis report including canonnical correlation, a linear model, a MIS Menu System, and UML Diagram-Code Flow Chart.
+A data analysis report including canonnical correlation, a linear model, a MIS Menu System, and a UML Diagram-Code Flow Chart.